JHemmes/dsr_turbulence/README.md

+# Data Driven Turbulence Modelling using Deep Symbolic Regression

+In the future there will be notes here, see the original notes by the creator of DSR below

 # Deep symbolic regression

 Deep symbolic regression (DSR) is a deep learning algorithm for symbolic regression--the task of recovering tractable mathematical expressions from an input dataset.
 The package `dsr` contains the code for DSR, including a single-point, parallelized launch script (`dsr/run.py`), baseline genetic programming-based symbolic regression algorithm, and an sklearn-like interface for use with your own data.